 I went for a short day snowshoeing into Redfish Lake near Stanley, Idaho.
 I’ve been looking forward to it for a few weeks.
-I rose early, 4am, and headed up through Banks, then Lowman, then Stanley, and pulled off at the Redfish Lake turnoff.
+I rose early, 4 am, and headed up through Banks, then Lowman, then Stanley, and pulled off at the Redfish Lake turnoff.
 I arrived at about 6:45 and the light had just begun to peek over the mountains.
-Sunrise was scheduled for 7:45 and I wanted to get out by the lake before the sun actually showed it’s face.
+Sunrise was scheduled for 7:45 and I wanted to get out by the lake before the sun actually showed its face.
 I also happened to notice that it was about -8° F.

-This was my first snowshoeing trip in a really long time.
-It was also my first time to Redfish.
+This was my first snowshoeing trip in a long time.
+It was also my first time at Redfish.
 I really enjoyed it.
 I learned that my boots were too large and left me with a few blisters.
 I also found that my lenses tended to want to freeze on the surface, leaving me with some foggy images.

 I will do this again.
 The scenery is AMAZING, and the time alone was exactly what I needed, but I want to share this with my wife and friends next time.